-In February 2016, the Company entered into a lease agreement for approximately 59,783 square feet of office and laboratory space located on Hurley Street in Cambridge, Massachusetts.
+In February 2016, the Company entered into a lease agreement for 59,783 square feet of office and laboratory space located on Hurley Street in Cambridge, Massachusetts.
 The term of the lease began on October 1, 2016.
 In connection with the lease and as a security deposit, the Company deposited with the landlord a letter of credit in the amount of approximately \$1.6 million.
 Subject to the terms of the lease and certain reduction requirements specified therein, the \$1.6 million security deposit may decrease over time.
-The letter of credit, which is collateralized by the Company with cash held in a money market account, is recorded in restricted cash in the accompanying condensed consolidated financial statements as of June 30, 2017 and December 31, 2016.
+The letter of credit, which is collateralized by the Company with cash held in a money market account, is recorded in restricted cash and other non-current assets in the accompanying condensed consolidated financial statements as of March 31, 2018 and December 31, 2017.